McFrat/hello-world/README.md

 # hello-world
-Starting my GitHub 3 weeks into learning code
+Starting my GitHub 3 weeks into learning code.
+Looking to make a change in my career path!